BrMacCath/DraftManager/README.md

 - [x] Be able to add data to the settings tab.
 - [ ] Have a gif to show how to use each command of the notes.
 - [ ] Fully integrate the Folder Management section with the ability to move files to other vaults.
+- [ ] Allow for the ability to export latex.
+    - Include the ability to export a bib file too.

 # Attributions